emumba-com/emumba-nx-boilerplate-plugin/README.md

 You can customize these options during project setup, and the Emumba Plugin will generate a project that adheres to your choices.

-## Understanding the File Structure of Plugin
+## Understanding the File Structure

-After clonning the repository you'll see the project structure like below:
+Here's an overview of the project's directory structure:

 ```
-emumba-plugin/
-├── packages/
-│   ├── emumba-plugin/
-│   │   ├── src/
+├── packages
-│   │   │   ├── generators/
-│   │   │   │   ├── preset/
-│   │   │   │   │   ├── generator.spec.ts
-│   │   │   │   │   ├── generator.ts
-│   │   │   │   │   ├── schema.d.ts
-│   │   │   │   │   ├── schema.json
-│   │   │   │   │   ├── files/
-│   │   │   │   │   │   ├── public/
-│   │   │   │   │   │   │   ├── index.html.template
-│   │   │   │   │   │   ├── src/
-│   │   │   │   │   │   │   ├── index.tsx.template
-│   │   │   │   │   │   │   ├── index.css.template
+│   ├── emumba-plugin
-│   │   │   │   │   │   │   ├── App.tsx.template
+│   │   ├── src
-│   │   │   │   │   │   │   ├── App.css.template
+│   │   │   ├── generators
-│   │   │   │   │   ├── meta_data/
+│   │   │   │   ├── preset
-│   │   │   │   │   │   ├── ui_library_components
+│   │   │   │   │   ├── files
-│   │   │   │   │   │   ├── router_components
+│   │   │   │   │   │   ├── formik_components
 │   │   │   │   │   │   ├── jotai_components
+│   │   │   │   │   │   ├── react_hook_form_components
+│   │   │   │   │   │   ├── react_query_components
 │   │   │   │   │   │   ├── redux_components
+│   │   │   │   │   │   ├── router_components
+│   │   │   │   │   │   ├── src
+│   │   │   │   │   │   │   ├── app
+│   │   │   │   │   │   │   │   ├── App.css.template
+│   │   │   │   │   │   │   │   └── App.tsx.template
+│   │   │   │   │   │   │   ├── main.tsx.template
+│   │   │   │   │   │   │   └── styles.css.template
 │   │   │   │   │   │   ├── storybook_components
-├── emumba-project-setup/
+│   │   │   │   │   │   ├── swr_components
+│   │   │   │   │   │   └── ui_library_components
+│   │   │   │   │   ├── generator.ts
+│   │   │   │   │   ├── schema.d.ts
+│   │   │   │   │   └── schema.json
+│   └── emumba-project-setup
-│   ├── bin/
+│       ├── bin
-│   │   ├── index.ts
+│       │   └── index.ts
-├── nx.json
+├── project.json
-├── package.json
+├── README.md
-├── tsconfig.base.json
+└── tsconfig.base.json
 ```

-**Here is a description of each file:**

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/generator.spec.ts`: This file contains the unit tests for the preset generator.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/generator.ts`: This file contains the logic for the preset generator.
-It performs manipulations on a tree that represents the file system.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/schema.d.ts`: This file provides TypeScript typings for the schema used in the preset generator.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/schema.json`: This file provides a description of the preset generator, including available options, validation information, and default values.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/files/public/index.html.template`: This file is a template for the index.html file that will be generated by the preset generator.
-It contains the basic structure of an HTML file for a React application, including the necessary script tags.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/files/src/index.tsx.template`: This file is a template for the index.tsx file that will be generated by the preset generator.
-It serves as the entry point for your React application and typically renders the root component.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/files/src/index.css.template`: This file is a template for the index.css file that will be generated by the preset generator.
-It can be used to define global styles for your React application.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/files/src/App.tsx.template`: This file is a template for the App.tsx file that will be generated by the preset generator.
-It represents the main component of your React application and can be customized to define the structure and behavior of your app.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/files/src/App.css.template`: This file is a template for the App.css file that will be generated by the preset generator.
-It can be used to define styles specific to the App.tsx component.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/meta_data/ui_library_components`: This folder contains metadata related to UI library components used by the preset generator.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/meta_data/router_components`: This folder contains metadata related to router components used by the preset generator.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/meta_data/jotai_components`: This folder contains metadata related to Jotai components used by the preset generator.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/meta_data/redux_components`: This folder contains metadata related to Redux components used by the preset generator.

-- `emumba-plugin/packages/emumba-plugin/src/generators/preset/meta_data/storybook_components`: This folder contains metadata related to Storybook components used by the preset generator.
+## Key Components

+### `emumba-project-setup`

-- `emumba-plugin/emumba-project-setup/bin/index.ts`: This file contains the logic for handling user prompts using the enquirer npm package.
-It is the entry point for your custom CLI plugin.
+This directory contains the core logic for generating boilerplates based on user preferences.
+It includes the following elements:

+- `bin/index.ts`: This is the entry point of the CLI tool.
+It utilizes the `enquirer` npm package to prompt users and collect their choices regarding project configuration.

+### `emumba-plugin/src/generators/preset`

-- `emumba-plugin/nx.json`: This file contains the configuration for the Nx workspace, including project definitions and dependencies.
+This directory encompasses the code responsible for generating project files and adding dependencies.
+The central file in this directory is:

-- `emumba-plugin/tsconfig.base.json`: This file contains the base TypeScript configuration for your Nx workspace.
+- `generator.ts`: This file handles the appropriate file generation and dependency management based on the user's prompt selections.

+### `emumba-plugin/src/generators/preset/files`

+This directory holds templates for the components that will be generated/added based on the user's selections.
+It includes subdirectories for various components, such as UI libraries (e.g., Material UI in `/ui_library_components/mui`) and other options.